Plenary 4: Reorienting health services: the transformational potential of health promotion

 - Caroline Costongs, Director EuroHealthNet

-- Rüdiger Krech, World Health Organization
+- Rüdiger Krech, Director for Health Promotion, World Health Organization (by video)

 Over the past decades, in Europe, the nature of our disease burden has shifted from more communicable and acute to chronic diseases such as cardiovascular diseases, diabetes, cancer and mental ill health.
 These diseases usually manifest themselves later in life, but they are not necessarily related to biological ageing.
 They mostly result from an accumulation of unhealthy living patterns since childhood and across the life course.
 Consumption of processed foods high in fat, salt, and sugar, smoking, excessive alcohol use, too little physical activity and too much stress all contribute to the growing and worsening burden of chronic diseases.
 These behaviours in turn are shaped by the social, environmental, cultural and economic conditions in which we live, grow, work and age.